dion-ricky/dionricky-blog/_posts/2022-01-27-ecommerce-reviews-sentiment-analysis.md

 weighted avg       0.85      0.85      0.85     48000
 ```

 Sadly there is no significant improvement compared to LSTM.
-However this model has a tendency to classify reviews as positive, that's why it has low precision for positive sentiment.
+However this model has a tendency to classify reviews as positive thus having higher false positive rate and low precision.

 ### CNN Stacking Ensemble
 While CNN didn't produce significant improvement as shown previously, we can improve its score by using ensemble.
 In this case, I will use stacking ensemble.

-To explain it simply, stacking is an ensemble method created by using several model trained with different parameters.
-Which their output will be then fed into a meta classifier to finally make a classification.
+To explain it simply, stacking is an ensemble method created by combining several model trained with different parameters.
+Then their output will be fed into a meta classifier to finally make a classification.
 Still not simple enough?
 Don't worry, here is an illustration to explain it visually.

 ![An example scheme of stacking ensemble learning.](https://www.researchgate.net/publication/324552457/figure/fig3/AS:616245728645121@1523935839872/An-example-scheme-of-stacking-ensemble-learning.png)
 *Figure 7.1 An example scheme of stacking ensemble learning.<sup>5</sup>*